 You need to use orchestration and management tools to coordinate and manage resources across both cloud environments.
 This is also why it becomes challenging for cloud engineers who are tasked with making sure that the environments remain compatible with each other, providing a seamless and integrated hybrid cloud infrastructure.

-Here are some basic components of hybrid cloud security:
+Here are some essential components of hybrid cloud security:

 Benefits of Hybrid Cloud Security